ihechukwudere/dirtracker/README.md

 # dirtracker
-Actively keeps track of only newly created files in the configured directory on a periodic basis and displays file name, and root entity tag name in the console.
+Actively keeps track of only newly created files in the configured directory on a periodic basis.
+Displays the file name and root entity tag name in the console.

 ### Program features
   - [ ] Periodically checks the configured directory